J.P. Crawford Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have the ninth-ranked team ERA among all MLB pitching staffs (3.99).
+- The Astros have the 10th-ranked team ERA across all MLB pitching staffs (4.00).

-- Astros pitchers combine to surrender 199 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

 © 2023 Data Skrive.
 All rights reserved.